People

 Tracy Leskey

-Dr. Tracy Leskey is an entomologist at the USDA-ARS Appalachian Fruit Research Station
+Dr. Tracy Leskey is an entomologist and station leader at the USDA-ARS Appalachian Fruit Research Station

-in Kearneysville, WV, and adjunct faculty at WVU.
+in Kearneysville, WV.
 She earned her Ph.D. degree in

 Entomology from the University of Massachusetts, an M.S. in Ecology from the Pennsylvania